 The University of Leeds Living Lab for Air Quality launched in November 2017 and aims to use our improved knowledge of air quality to help shape and inform our Landscape Strategy and Travel Plan.
 It will drive projects that reduce emissions from vehicles and limit exposure to poor air quality.
 The project has a number of elements and you can find out more details on each in the sections below.

 The Living Lab for Air Quality is a collaboration between the Sustainability Service, the School of Earth & Environment, the Institute for Climate & Atmospheric Science (ICAS), the Institute for Transport Studies and the School of Civil Engineering, and we’re working on collaborating with more disciplines too.

-There will be lots more information on this webpage soon but for further information in the mean time please contact Thom Cooper in the Sustainability Service.
+For further information in the mean time please contact Thom Cooper in the Sustainability Service.